KCachel/prefair/README.md

 # Pre-FAIR: Combining Partial Preferences for Fair Consensus Decision-making

-Code and data for "Pre-FAIR: Combining Partial Preferences for Fair Consensus Decision-making".
+Code and data for "Pre-FAIR: Combining Partial Preferences for Fair Consensus Decision-making" published at ACM Conference on Fairness, Accountability, and Transparency (ACM FAccT 2024).
 To reproduce the experiments run `wh.py` (world happiness data), `econf.py` (economic freedom data), `gsci.py` (gsci data), `ibmhr.py` (ibmhr data), and `synthetic_study.py` (partially synthetic ACMEMP-Mallows profiles - note the code to generate the Mallows profiles themselves are in `data\synthetic-study\generate_mallows.R`).
 Next to produce the plots